c0d3m4st4/PiXploitHost/README.md

 Moving exploit host files to document root directory
 ----------------------------------------------------

-Run these commands in PiXploitHost directory to delete unnecessary files and move the needed ones to Apache2 document root
+Run these commands in PiXploitHost directory to move the needed files to Apache2 document root directory:

 	sudo chmod +x moveFiles.sh
     ./moveFiles.sh
 	cd ..
 	rm -rf PiXploitHost

-Please, note this will move all files to default Apache2 document root in /var/www/
+Please, note this will move all files to the default Apache2 document root directory in /var/www/

 If your document root points somewhere else, you will need to make the necessary changes in the script and server config.